-This recipe was posted on July 15, 2013, but I’ve updated this post on October 4, 2015.
-Gladly, the soup recipe has not changed at all – it was just as good today as it was two years ago.
+I still can’t believe that it’s been almost five years since I first posted this recipe to my blog.
+And, even though this blog post has been recently updated, I can happily report that the soup recipe has not changed at all – it was just as good today as it was a few years ago.
 I love when a recipe is so good that it becomes an instant classic and never requires an update.

 Now, I prefer a warm tomato soup coupled with a grilled cheese sandwich, but you can certainly enjoy this on it’s own.
 You don’t need to load up on the carbs.
 You can add a few pieces of crumbled bacon if you’re not a vegetarian, or you can add a few toasted croutons to the top.
 I’ve even served this with a little sour cream nestled right in the middle.
 Allow your guests to stir as much cream as they want into their soup, otherwise, you can keep this one light and low calorie.

-- 10 large on-the-vine tomatoes, quartered and seeds/pulp removed
+- 10-12 large roma tomatoes, halved and seeds/pulp removed

 - 2 cloves garlic, minced